-Amid lingering COVID-era supply chain disruptions, heightened awareness of workforce human-rights abuses, as well as new legislation being implemented around the world, supply chain due diligence has risen in importance to become a major focus for businesses and governing bodies alike.
+Amid lingering COVID-era supply chain disruptions, geopolitics, heightened awareness of workforce human-rights abuses, as well as new global legislation in support of environmental, social, and governance (ESG) issues, supply chain due diligence and human rights risks have risen in importance to become a major focus for businesses and governing bodies alike.
 In the process, the practices associated with supply chain due diligence are being reshaped or, in some cases, replaced outright.

-Amid increased global forced labor, estimated by the International Labour Organization to impact nearly 50 million people, governments in the EU, the US, and elsewhere have enacted laws that place responsibility firmly with business enterprises to ensure sufficient human rights and environmental due diligence on a variety of issues, including money laundering, child and forced labor, corruption, and bribery.
+The International Labour Organization (ILO) estimates that modern slavery/forced labor affects over 50 million people.
+To combat this global phenomenon that impacts supply chains, governments in the EU, the US, and elsewhere have enacted laws that place responsibility firmly with business enterprises to ensure sufficient and robust due diligence and monitoring regulations on a variety of issues, including money laundering, child and forced labor, human trafficking, corruption, and bribery.

 Prominent examples include:

 - The Biden administration’s passage of the Uyghur Forced Labor Prevention Act (ULFPA), a bipartisan bill that bans imports from China’s Xinjiang region unless the importer can prove they were not made with forced labor.

 - The draft European Supply Chain Act requires EU companies to audit their suppliers along the entire global supply chain, including all direct and indirect business relationships.
 The aim is to ensure compliance with applicable human rights standards and environmental protection in order to promote a fairer and more sustainable global economy as well as responsible corporate governance.